4Q120

 The manuscript 4Q120 (also pap4QLXXLevb; AT22; VH 46; Rahlfs 802; LDAB 3452) is a Septuagint manuscript (LXX) of the biblical Book of Leviticus written on papyrus, found at Qumran.
 The Rahlfs-No. is 802.
-Palaoegraphycally it dates from the first century BCE.
+Paleographically it dates from the first century BCE.
 Currently the manuscript is housed in the Rockefeller Museum in Jerusalem.

 History

 The manuscript was written in the Hasmonean period, and Patrick W. Skehan dated 4Q120 to "late first century BCE or opening years of the first century CE".
-In the 1st century CE, the 4Q120 with several documents was taken by Jewish fugitives (Bar Kokhba's troops, women and children) who were taking refuge in the Caves of Nahal Hever.
 The manuscript was found at Qumran, Cave 4b.
 Cave 4 was discovered in August 1952, and was excavated on 22–29 September 1952 by Gerald Lankester Harding, Roland de Vaux, and Józef Milik.

 Description

 This scroll is in a very fragmented condition.
 Today it consists of 97 fragments.
 However, only 31 of those fragments can be reasonably reconstructed and deciphered, allowing for a reading of Leviticus 1.11 through 5.25; the remaining fragments are too small to allow for reliable identification.
 Additionally, space bands are occasionally used for the separation of concepts, and divisions within the text.
 A special sign (⌐) for separation of paragraphs is found fragment 27, between the lines 6 and 7.
 While the later divisions would label these verses 5:20-26, it appears to testify to a classical transition from chapter 5 to 6.
 Scriptio continua is used throughout.